Generative causal testing to bridge data-driven models and scientific theories in language neuroscience: Generating and testing natural-language explanations for single voxels

 \section{Generating and testing natural-language explanations for single voxels}

 Each encoding model represents the language selectivity of one part of the brain, but does so as a linear combination of LLM activations that are not human-interpretable.
 The first step in \method{} is to convert these models into concise natural language explanations: a word or short phrase summarizing the properties of language that drive responses most strongly.
+Because voxel responses can reflect multiple semantic dimensions, a single phrase should be interpreted as an operational hypothesis: a direction in stimulus space that reliably modulates the response.
+Accordingly, \method{} is designed to identify driving semantic factors that can be tested experimentally, rather than to produce a complete decomposition of selectivity.

-This was accomplished by using an instruction-finetuned LLM~\cite{openai2023gpt4system} to generate candidate explanations by summarizing the \textit{n}-grams that yield the largest predictions from the model (\cref{fig:fig1}b)~\cite{singh2023explaining}.
+We accomplish this by using an instruction-finetuned LLM~\cite{openai2023gpt4system} to generate candidate explanations by summarizing the \textit{n}-grams that yield the largest predictions from the model (\cref{fig:fig1}b); see details in the \hyperref[sec:methods]{Methods}.
 The resulting explanation is given in easily understandable natural language.
-For example, we found that some voxels appeared to be selective for language describing \textit{Food preparation} (\cref{fig:fig1}b).
+For example, we found that some voxels in the visual ventral stream appeared to be selective for language describing \textit{Food preparation}, supporting prior work \cite{khosla2022highly, jain2023selectivity} suggesting the presence of a food-selective region (\cref{fig:fig1}b).
 To ensure that the generated explanation correctly captures the function computed by the encoding model, we used the same LLM to generate synthetic text from the explanation and checked that this text could successfully drive the voxel encoding model.
 However, this does not guarantee that this function is correctly aligned to the activity of the brain in the real world.

 To fully close the loop and confirm that a generated explanation accurately reflects selectivity in the brain, the second step of \method{} is to automatically design a new neuroimaging experiment to test the generated explanation \textit{in vivo}.
 This was done by prompting an instruction-finetuned LLM~\cite{openai2023gpt4system} to generate narratives that should selectively drive cortical activation based on that explanation~(\cref{fig:fig1}c).
 If the explanation generated for a voxel is accurate, then text generated according to that explanation should elicit large responses in that voxel; this would demonstrate that the explanation has causal influence over that voxel's activity.
 Given a selected set of voxels and their explanations, we constructed narrative stories by iteratively prompting an LLM~\cite{openai2023gpt4system} to prioritize a different voxel's explanation as the main focus of each paragraph.
 This allowed us to test whether voxels selectively respond to paragraphs that match their explanation.
 The LLM ensures these stories remain coherent and engaging, helping to keep subjects attentive during the fMRI experiment~\cite{hamilton2020revolution, jain2023computational}.